- 1 large potato per serve (see tips below)

 Note: Smaller rosti are easier to turn and cook more evenly.

-Although traditionally just made with potatoes, the addition of finely chopped onions and herbs plus some grated cheese to the potato mix prior to cooking make for extra delicious rosti.
+Additions – Although rosti are traditionally made with just potatoes, the addition of finely chopped red onions and herbs plus some grated cheese, can all add extra flavour for those who want it.